alwaysdata/documentation/e-mails/react-to-spam-mailing.en.md

 - stop sending by changing the password for the affected e-mail address,
 - delete all related e-mails awaiting sending,
-- warn the customer.
+- warn the user.

-Then the customer can provide a new, **more secure**, password to again allow access to their address.
+Then the user can provide a new, **more secure**, password to again allow access to their address.

 {{% notice info %}}
-In repeat cases, the alwaysdata team can always *suspend* the account until the customer returns.
+In repeat cases, the alwaysdata team can always *suspend* the account until the user returns.
 {{% /notice %}}